bryanchen24/Egyptian-Real-Estate-Pricing-Prediction/README.txt

 - Hyperparameter Tuning: Grid Search CV and Randomized Search CV
 - K-Fold Cross Validation (10 folds) -> average of 0.49 R-squraed score

+Future Concerns
+- Look into the locations feature and condense it down to just the city in order to use it in the regression models
+- Remove extreme prices
+- Consider Gradient Boosting Trees model for more complex and accurate predictions (risk of overfitting though)